jboss-developer/jboss-eap-quickstarts/websocket-hello/README.md

 Use of EAP_HOME
 ---------------

-In the following instructions, replace `EAP_HOME` with the actual path to your JBoss EAP 6 installation.
+In the following instructions, replace `EAP_HOME` with the actual path to your JBoss EAP installation.
 The installation path is described in detail here: [Use of EAP_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP_HOME.md#use-of-eap_home-and-jboss_home-variables).

 Configure the JBoss EAP Server
 ---------------------------

-As a reminder, this application requires JBoss EAP 6.3 or later, running on Java 7 or later.

 Before you begin, you must enable the `NIO2` connector in the `web` subsystem of the JBoss EAP server configuration file.